cjbt/Food-Passport-bw/README.md

 ## Deployed
 https://foodpassword-bw.herokuapp.com/

-`You must do another get route to obtain the updated items in the restaurant/passport list if you POST, PUT and DELETE them`
+`You must do another GET request to obtain the updated items in the restaurant/passport list if you POST, PUT and DELETE them`

 ## Tech Stack
 - Node/express